sova93/testSpys/README.md

 System requirements are contained in requirements.txt.

+For scraping, you should execute the commands:
+1)  'pip istall -r requirements.txt' from a terminal.
-For scraping, you should execute the command 'scrapy crawl spys' in 'spys' catalog from a terminal.
+2) 'scrapy crawl spys' in 'spys' catalog from a terminal.